getsilt/ios-sdk/README.md

           }
       }
    ```
+### 4. Retrieve the verification info of a user
-### 4. Implement a call from your backend to Silt's backend to retrieve the user verification status and information.
+  Implement a call from your backend to Silt's backend to retrieve the user verification status and information.
 Check more on this in      https://getsilt.com/developers

 ## How it works